localvoid/ivi/packages/ivi/README.md

-The main problem in this example is that we render several adjacent components that has conditional rendering at the root node, so when `showTitle` property is changed we need to figure out where to insert DOM node that will be rendered in `PopupTitle` compoment.
+The main problem in this example is that we render several adjacent components that has conditional rendering at the root node, so when `showTitle` property is changed we need to figure out where to insert DOM node that will be rendered in `PopupTitle` component.
 It is possible that previous and next adjacent components doesn't have any DOM nodes at this time, so how we can figure out where to insert our new DOM element?
 Libraries like Svelte unable to deal with such problems efficiently and will insert additional DOM node in conditional statements as a marker that will be used to insert other nodes.